jinnovation/resume/data.typ

                 etc. Coordinating the platformization of disparate generative AI initiatives across backend, AI, and data engineering organizations to facilitate structured evaluation and
                 measurement.
-Defining the strategy and roadmap for judge-based evaluations, tracing of production foundation model invocations via OpenTelemetry, and hot-path guardrailing of LLM inputs and outputs.
+Defining and steering the strategy, roadmap, and platform architecture for judge-based evaluations, tracing of production foundation model invocations via OpenTelemetry, and hot-path guardrailing of LLM inputs and outputs.
             ],
             [
                 Owned the *model serving strategy* from end-to-end, delivering a